swiss-art-research-net/reference-data-models/README.md

 # Reference Data Models

-Repository focused on the discussions and development of the [Reference Data Models](https://docs.swissartresearch.net/).
+This repository is used to collect and discuss the development of the [Reference Data Models](https://docs.swissartresearch.net/).

 This website record and collect the Semantic Reference Data Models.
 With the term Semantic Reference Data Model (SRDM) we denote a set of data patterns (**fields**) useful for the semantic description of a specific entity type.